Poetry Foundation: Awards

+The Poetry Foundation administers a number of awards and fellowships for poets and poetry-related work.

+Pegasus Awards

-The foundation's awards seek to promote and bring recognition to poets and poetry.
-The Pegasus Awards are a series of awards to poets and poetic forms (the winged horse, Pegasus, was used to illustrate the early magazine covers, and is part of the foundation and magazine’s branding).
-They are generally given annually.
+The Pegasus Awards are a series of awards associated with the Poetry Foundation and Poetry magazine.
+The winged horse Pegasus has long been used as a symbol on Poetry magazine covers and in related branding.
+The awards are generally presented annually.

 The title of Young People's Poet Laureate (formerly the Children's Poet Laureate) consists of a two-year appointment to an author of children's poetry, along with a $25,000 annual stipend and additional programmatic funding in support of a project that promotes poetry to young people and their families, teachers, and librarians.
-The Ruth Lilly Poetry Prize is an annual award of $100,000 given for lifetime achievement in poetry to U.S. poets.

 The Pegasus Award for Poetry Criticism is an annual award of $10,000 that seeks to honor an outstanding book-length work of criticism published in the U.S. in the prior calendar year.

-The Pegasus Award for Service in Poetry, which was established in 2023 and includes a cash prize of $25,000, is bestowed in recognition of commitment and extraordinary work in poetry and the literary arts through administration, advocacy, education, publishing, or service.
-The Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowships are a $27,000 prize awarded to five exceptional U.S. poets aged between 21 and 31 years of age.
+The Pegasus Award for Service in Poetry, established in 2023 and including a cash prize of $25,000, is bestowed in recognition of commitment and extraordinary work in poetry and the literary arts through administration, advocacy, education, publishing, or service.

+Ruth Lilly Poetry Prize

+The Ruth Lilly Poetry Prize is an annual award of $100,000 given for lifetime achievement in poetry to a living U.S. poet.